gspalato/foundation/README.md

 A NGINX instance acting as reverse proxy for the microservices and as a static file server.

 ### Static
-_Will_, in the future, handles static file uploads and manipulation.
+Will handle static file uploads and manipulation, as well as operations such as profile picture fetching.

 <p align="right">(<a href="#top">back to top</a>)</p>